Connectivity of soft random geometric graphs: Poisson approximation

-The formula \eq{Mecke} is related to the Slivnyak-Mecke formula in the theory of Poisson processes; here we just call it the {\em Mecke formula}.
-It can be proved by conditioning on the number of points of $\Po_\la$; see the proofs of \cite[Theorem 1.6]{Penbk}, and \cite[Proposition 1]{conperc}.
+Formula (\ref{Mecke}) is related to the Slivnyak--Mecke formula in the theory of Poisson processes; here we just call it the \emph{Mecke formula}.
+It can be proved by conditioning on the number of points of $\Po_\la$; see the proofs of \cite{Penbk}, Theorem~1.6 and \cite{conperc}, Proposition~1.